Steffanic/FunkifyThis/README.md

 # FunkifyThis

 ### Inspired by visual neural style transfer, I thought I would take a stab at aural style transfer!
-Here's the nightmare fuel it makes so far:
+Here's the nightmare fuel it makes so far attempting to style a hip hop track as classical:

 https://github.com/Steffanic/FunkifyThis/assets/38746732/5b5f85a7-56fd-40a0-9181-74cbe209f821